-- 100 percent of the district’s schools will document a fully implemented school counseling program at the end of the two-year period.
+- 100% of the district’s schools will document a fully implemented school counseling program at the end of the two-year period.

-- 100 percent of the district’s school counselors will demonstrate results of the school counseling program on student achievement, attendance and/or discipline.
+- 100% of the district’s school counselors will demonstrate results of the school counseling program on student achievement, attendance and/or discipline.

 - District administrators will be able to articulate results of the school counseling program for all students.

-- 10 percent–15 percent of the district’s schools will submit a RAMP application for within four years.
+- 10%–15% of the district’s schools will submit a RAMP application within four years.